sarath59/medhaAI/README.md

 # MedhaAI

-MedhaAI is an advanced AI agent framework with minimal abstraction, designed for easy integration of language models and web scraping capabilities.
+MedhaAI is a flexible and powerful multi-agent AI framework for building advanced AI applications.
+It provides a set of tools and abstractions that allow developers to create complex, collaborative AI systems with ease.

 ## Features

+- Multi-agent system with prioritized agents
-- Support for multiple LLM providers (OpenAI and Anthropic)
+- Support for multiple LLM providers (OpenAI, Anthropic)
+- Flexible memory systems
+- Advanced planning and execution modules
-- Advanced web scraping tool
+- Customizable toolkit system with advanced web scraping capabilities
-- Flexible agent system for complex task execution
+- Live streaming of agent activities
-- Built-in error handling and logging
+- Performance monitoring and tracing
-- Easy configuration management
+- Asynchronous operations for improved performance

 ## Installation

+To install MedhaAI, simply use pip:

 ```bash
 pip install medhaai